axelchalon/swarm/README.md

 Swarm is a public online whiteboard.
-See it in action at http://swarm.ovh
+See it live at http://swarm.ovh

-# TODO
-See "issues" on GitHub.

 # Installation (production)
 - npm install